 Smooth Ambler Distillery

 Down the road at the Smooth Ambler, it’s “Grain-to-Glass,” since all their corn and wheat come from a local farmer, hand-selected, brought in whole, and ground just before it’s put into the mash tank.
-After the first run on the still, the leavings, rich in protein, are picked up by another farmer, used to feed his livestock.
+After the first run on the still, the leavings, rich in protein, are picked up by another farmer, and used to feed his livestock.

 Grain-to-Glass means more control over consistency and quality, as with the botanicals they bring in whole — the juniper, the cardamom, black pepper — then grind fresh.

-That’s just a sampler of the "Farm-to-Table" movement happening in the Greenbrier Valley, where the bounty of the rolling hills and winding streams is giving rise to a true “back-in-time” cuisine experience found only here, and nowhere else on Earth.
+That’s just a sampler of the Farm-to-Table movement happening in the Greenbrier Valley, where the bounty of the rolling hills and winding streams is giving rise to a true “back-in-time” cuisine experience found only here, and nowhere else on Earth.